Debra Solomon: Biography

 Solomon's interest in film and animation began when she studied illustration at Pratt University.
 Once she completed her studies, Solomon became a freelance illustrator and later an animator.
 While drafting her first production, Mrs. Matisse (1994), Solomon continued to illustrate and produced several books.

-Solomon has also curated festival programs at the ASIFA-East Animation Festival where she has demonstrated her work as well as other animation.
+Solomon has also curated festival programs at the ASIFA-East Animation Festival where she has presented her work.
 She is a board member for the ASIFA-East, as well as a member of the British Academy of Film and Television Arts and New York Women in Film and Television.

 Career

 Solomon began her career as an animator with her debut short film Mrs. Matisse (1994).
-The film gained attention and success from film festivals and went on to win several awards.

 Everybody's Pregnant (1998) was Solomon's next film, cited by Solomon as the film that allowed her to find her artistic voice.
-The film was also a success, with screening at dozens of film festivals.
-It eventually went on to be preserved in the Museum of Modern Art's film archive.

-Many of her films are animated musicals, noteworthy for their ability to turn bad situations into humorous ones.
-Solomon writes and performs original music for her musical productions.
+Many of her films are animated musicals, with themes of turning bad situations into humorous ones.
+Solomon writes and performs original music for her productions.

 Solomon contributed to the television show Lizzie McGuire (2001–2004), designing the animated counterpart of the show's title character.
 Solomon is credited as the creator and animation supervisor for the animated representation of Lizzie throughout the show.

-After working for Disney, Solomon composed many independent films over multiple years.
+After working for Disney, Solomon composed independent films over multiple years.
 These films were edited together as a 30-minute special on HBO titled Getting Over Him in 8 Songs or Less (2010).
 Solomon's most recent film is My Kingdom (2014), a short film about personal space and finding comfort in crowded areas of a busy city.